 Training and clinical experience for a career as a registered professional nurse (RN)

 Do you like helping others?
 Are you detail-oriented, emotionally strong and a good communicator?
-If so, you may want to explore a career in nursing!
+If so, explore a career in nursing!

 Nursing offers a variety of opportunities, such as specializing by type of patient, health condition or work environment.
 LLCC Associate Degree Nursing prepares students to fulfill the duties of a registered professional nurse (RN).
 The program includes a combination of classroom, lab and clinical components.